Flight from your airport to Varna. Accommodation in a hotel.

 Day 5Sofia– Rila Monastery (135KM/ 2H00) - Plovdiv (220KM/3H)

-After breakfast, departure for the largest and most famous monastery in the Balkans, Rila Monastery.
-It is the most visited tourist place in Bulgaria and is a UNESCO World Heritage Site.
-The monastery was founded by St. John of Rila in 930, but its structure as we know it, dates from
+After breakfast, departure to the largest and most famous monastery in the Balkans, Rila Monastery.
+It is the most visited tourist place in Bulgaria and a UNESCO World Heritage Site.
+The monastery was founded by St. John of Rila in 930, but its structure as we know it dates from

-in Bulgarian territory in the 19th century.
+on Bulgarian territory in the 19th century.
 Its arcades, columns, woodwork and paintings are of exceptional beauty.
 Visit the Curch of the Dormition of the Virgin, which is considered containing the best decorated frescoes in Bulgaria.
 Its carved wooden iconostasis is unique in its kind.
 Discovery of this imposing and magical place, characteristic for the Bulgarian Renaissance.
 Lunch along the river Rila.
-Continue to the thousand year old city of Plovdiv.
+Continue to the thousand-years old city of Plovdiv.
 Located in the Thracian plain, on the banks

 for its architecture and artistic atmosphere and has been designated as the European Capital of Culture for 2019.
 Accommodation in the hotel.
 Dinner and overnight.

 Day 6Plovdiv – Batchkovo - Plovdiv (100KM/1h30)

 After breakfast, departure to visit the Bachkovo Monastery, which is the second largest Orthodox monastery in Bulgaria.
 This medieval monastery with Georgian origins was an important spiritual and cultural center of Bysance's time.
 In the 14th century it is transformed into one of